-You’ll need to provide food and clean water daily, clean his cage regularly, and even clip his nails.
+You’ll need to provide food and clean water daily, clean his cage regularly (once or twice a week, depending on your judgment), and even clip his nails.

 In addition, you should allow them to have some time out of the cage – it could be around 30 minutes per day – as well as learn how to make them feel comfortable in their new environment.